AkashBE/insta-publish/README.md

 This project is licensed under the MIT License.
 ```

----

-This updated `README.md` includes the necessary details from both the watermark service and Instagram posting service, providing comprehensive instructions for setup, configuration, and usage.
+This `README.md` file now includes comprehensive instructions for setting up and using the service, including the new endpoint to handle file uploads for posting images to Instagram.